Beyond Rewards in Reinforcement Learning for Cyber Defence: Discussion

-Dense reward functions, which are standard practice in cyber gyms, risk artificially constraining the performance of ACD agents and weakening the resulting security of networks they defend.
-More broadly, our results show that ACD agents require a reward function to provide sufficient reward signal (i.e., "can be encountered frequently during training") and goal-alignment.
-Since dense rewards introduce bias, sparse rewards are indicated for goal-alignment.
-However, sparse rewards can also present exploration problems as their frequency during training is highly task dependent.
-The sparse positive rewards utilised here are both sparse in action-state space, and can be encountered frequently provided some uncompromised network state(s) can be identified.
-It remains for future work to understand the scaling limitations of this approach in real world networks, but the SN reward illustrates an additional challenge faced by sparse ACD reward structures.
-Specifically, as the defensive policy improves throughout training, the network becomes less frequently (entirely) compromised and correspondingly provides less reward signal from which to learn further improvements.
-These findings likely have applications in many other cyber defence tasks beyond network defence, for example in web application vulnerability discovery~\citep{Lee_22, Al_Wahaibi_23}.
-Whilst our work is intended to advance the cyber defence domain, a potential negative impact is the dual use from adversaries who could seek to use it for malicious purposes.
-As cyber gyms increase in realism, moving ACD agents closer to operational environments, it is essential to establish and empirically validate the design of effective, efficient and risk-reducing reward functions.
+It remains for future work to understand the scaling limitations of this approach in real world networks, but the SN reward illustrates an additional challenge faced by ACD reward structures conditioned on negative outcomes for the defender.
+As the defensive policy improves throughout training the network becomes less frequently compromised and provides less reward signal from which to learn further improvements.
+These findings likely apply to other cyber security tasks beyond network defence.
+For example, in web application vulnerability discovery, an improving attacker increases target downtime and thus reduces reward signal per unit of wall-clock time~\citep{wendigo}.
+Whilst this work is intended to advance cyber defence, a potential negative impact is its dual use by adversaries who could seek to use it for malicious purposes.
+As cyber gyms increase in realism, moving ACD agents closer to operational environments, it is essential to establish and empirically validate the design of effective, efficient, and risk-reducing reward functions.